wazo-platform/wazo-js-sdk/README.md

 room.on(room.CONFERENCE_USER_PARTICIPANT_JOINED, (participant) => {});
 ```

-Triggered when a participant joined the room.
+Triggered when a participant joins the room.

 - `participant`: `Wazo.RemoteParticipant`.